Maryland Brand

 How to order branded products for your department:

 2. Develop Your Design.
-Work with a licensed vendor to create the design for you merchandise.
+Work with a licensed vendor to create the design for your merchandise.
 View our Merchandise Guidelines Page.

-3. Get your Design Approved.
-Your licensed vendor should submit the artwork to Trademarks and Licensing for approval.
-If needed, the Trademarks and Licensing team will communicate to the licensed vendor any changes that need to be made to artwork.
+3. Get Your Design Approved.
+Your licensed vendor should submit the artwork to Trademarks and Licensing for approval via Brand Manager 360 (licensed vendors have access to this portal).
+If needed, the Trademarks and Licensing Director will communicate to the licensed vendor any changes that need to be made to artwork.

 Social Responsibility